zayamatias/retroscraper/README.md

 pip install -r requirements.txt (or python3 -m pip install requirements.txt)

+### Troubleshooting

+If the application seems not to be starting, you can find the logs under your home directory (user directory in windows) under the .kivy/logs directory.
+This should help you understanding the issue.

 ## GUI Mode

 GUI mode is executed if you run the program without any commands (python retroscraper.py) and opens a windows such as this: